1980x/ABAW2022DMACS/README.md

-# ABAW2022DMACS
+# ABAW2022 DMACS SSSIHL
+<strong>This is code for our submission in the expression track of ABAW 2022 competition as a part of ECCV 2022.</strong>

-\textbd{Title}: Semi-supervised Multi-task Facial Affect Recongition
+<strong>Title</strong>:  Semi-supervised Multi-task Facial Affect Recongition

-Abstract: Automatic affect recognition has applications in many areas such as education, gaming, software development, automotives, medical care, etc. but it is non trivial task to achieve appreciable perfor- mance on in-the-wild data sets.
+<strong>Abstract</strong>:Automatic affect recognition has applications in many areas such as education, gaming, software
+development, automotives, medical care, etc. but it is non trivial task to achieve appreciable perfor- mance on in-the-wild data sets.
 In-the-wild data sets though represent real-world scenarios better than synthetic data sets, the former ones suffer from the problem of incomplete labels.
 Inspired by